Inishowen Football League

 The Inishowen Football League (IOFL) is an amateur league for football clubs in the Inishowen peninsula of County Donegal, Ireland.
-There are three divisions, with a promotion-and-relegation system in operation.
-This three-division setup, introduced in 2016, replaced a structure that had been in place for twenty years.
+There are four divisions, with a promotion and relegation system in operation.
+This four-division setup, introduced in 2026, replaced a three division structure that had been in place for ten years.

-Its top division, the Premier Division, sits on the twelfth level of the Republic of Ireland football league system.
+Its top division, the Premier Division, sits on the seventh level of the Republic of Ireland football league system.

 The season runs from late August to May.
 The league is featured in much of Inishowen's media, such as the Inish Times and the Inishowen Independent.

-The current champions are Buncrana Hearts who won the 2024–25 Premier Division season.
+The current champions are Cockhill Celtic who won the 2025–26 Premier Division season.